lsst-sitcom/sitcomtn-157/index.rst

 1. **Defining Science Verification Goals**

-   - Identify key performance metrics \
+   - Identify key science performance metrics to meet LSST science goals \
-   - Align with science requirements \
+   - Define system requirements aligned with key science performance metrics \
-   - This step is done by the SE team
+   - This step was done by the SE team.
+System-level science performance requirements appear in the LSST System Requirements (LSR; LSE-29) and Observatory System Specifications (OSS; LSE-30) documents.

 2. **Selecting and Preparing SV**

+   - Assign system-level science performance requirements to Science Units \
-   - Choose/Make relevant test cases, test cycles, and test plans \
+   - Create relevant Test Cases, Test Cycles, and Test Plans \
    - This step will be done by Keith Bechtol and Marina Pavlovic

 3. **Data Acquisition & Observing Strategy**

    - Execute planned observations \
-   - SV tickets will be chosen by the previously acquired data
+   - SV tickets will be selected previously acquired data

 4. **Data Processing & Reduction**

-   - Use LSST Science Pipelines for processing  \
+   - Use LSST Science Pipelines for data processing \
+      - In nearly all cases, standard data production campaigns are expected to be sufficient for generating all input data products for scientific analysis
-   - Make the artifacts for SV (notebooks etc) \
+   - Create verification artifacts as the "evidence" for SV (e.g., Jupyter notebook, technote)
-   - This is the main task of the SV units
+   - This is the main task of the Science Units

 5. **Performance Metrics & Validation**

-   - Compare results with expectations  \
+   - Compare metrics that describe the performance of the as-built system with requirement specifications \
-   - Report anomalies and iterate on improvements  \
+   - Report anomalies and iterate on improvements with relevant teams \
-   - This is the task of the SV units
+   - This is the task of the Science Units

 6. **Reporting & Documentation**

-   - Summarize findings in SITCOMTNs and JIRA tickets  \
+   - Summarize findings in Jupyter notebooks, technotes, and/or JIRA tickets \
    - Communicate results with relevant teams \
-   - This is the final task of the SV units \
+   - This is the final task of the Science Units \
    - Tickets are forwarded to the SE team after this step

 Verification JIRA Workflow